mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

 #### `crm configure`

+The following step can be run on any (one) Node, because right now corosync should keep the Cluster Configuration in Sync.

 **Note:** each line below represents a command that should be entered separately in the command line.

 ```bash